Privacy Policy

 Roles and Responsibilities

-ACSO Board and executive team: Responsible for ensuring this policy is implemented at an organisation level.
+Board and Executive team: Responsible for ensuring this policy is implemented at an organisational level.

 Senior Leadership team: Responsible for ensuring this policy is implemented at a program level.

-• Leading any response to privacy about ACSO services determined, making recommendations and providing advice to the CEO and where necessary the Board and Board Committees.
+• In consultation with the Privacy Officer, assisting in responding to privacy queries, complaints and breaches and making recommendations and providing advice to the CEO and where necessary the Board and Board Committee

-• Privacy Officers (Quality and Risk): Responsible for monitoring and reviewing privacy related processes in ACSO services which includes:
+Privacy Officers (Quality and Risk): Responsible for monitoring and reviewing privacy related processes in the Group services which includes:

-• Providing consultation stakeholders regarding privacy related matters and best practice.
+• Providing consultation to stakeholders regarding privacy related matters and best practice

-• Leading any response to privacy about ACSO services determined, making recommendations and providing advice to the CEO and where necessary the Board and Board Committees.
+• Leading any response to privacy about the Group services determined, making recommendations and providing advice to the CEO and where necessary the Board and Board Committees

-• Ensuring that the privacy, confidentiality and dignity of clients is maintained at all times.
+• Ensuring that the privacy, confidentiality and dignity of clients is always maintained

-• Ensuing compliance with all ACSO privacy policies and procedures.
+• Ensuring compliance with the Group’s privacy policies and procedures

 • Ensuring that clients are aware of their right to access their personal information and make a privacy complaint